A Dictionary of American Sign Language on Linguistic Principles

-A Dictionary of American Sign Language on Linguistic Principles (DASL) is the first American Sign language (ASL) dictionary written by William C. Stokoe, Dorothy C. Casterline, and Carl G. Croneberg.
+A Dictionary of American Sign Language on Linguistic Principles (DASL) is the first American Sign Language (ASL) dictionary based on linguistic principles written by William C. Stokoe, Dorothy C. Casterline, and Carl G. Croneberg.
 It was first published in 1965 by the Gallaudet College Press.
-The dictionary introduces a new notation system, Stokoe notation, to represent ASL signs independently from English translation.
+The dictionary introduces a new notation system, Stokoe notation, to represent the form of ASL signs independently from English translation.

 Stokoe notation

-Stokoe notation utilizes the three distinctive features of a sign to represent the written form; location (tabulation; TAB; "T"), handshape (designation; DEZ; "D"), and movement (signation; SIG; "s").
+Stokoe notation utilizes three distinctive features of a sign to represent the written form; location (tabulation; TAB; "T"), handshape (designation; DEZ; "D"), and movement (signation; SIG; "s").
 The formula for writing a sign is tab-dez-sig or TD^{s}.
-If a sign contains a sig action that occurs subsequently of another, it can be written as TD^{ss}.
+If a sign contains a sig action that occurs after another, it can be written as TD^{ss}.
 For a sign that contains a combination of sig actions that occur simultaneously, the formula TD^{s/s} would apply.
 The structure of TDD^{s} is utilized when both hands are involved in the formation of a sign and can be referred as a double-dez.

 There is a total of fifty-five symbols to formulate the written form of an ASL sign.
 Twelve of the symbols are strictly used for tab.
 Nineteen of the symbols pertain to dez with a few being interchangeably used as tab.
 The remaining twenty-four are strictly sig symbols with five sub-groups; vertical, sideways, horizontal, rotary, and interaction.
 The sub-groups further categorize the sig symbols based on their directional movement.
 The horizontal sub-group are those with the directional movement of moving closer or away from the signer.
 The interaction sub-group symbols are to indicate the interrelationship between a double-dez or tab-dez of a sign.
 The rotary sub-group are symbols with a rotating movement of the forearm.
 The vertical sub-group include symbols with upward and downward motions.
 Similarly, the sideways sub-group are symbols with rightward and leftward movements.